 What is the DIN Internship Program?

-The DIN Internship program is designed to create partnerships between industry, DSTG, and universities by placing science and engineering PhD students working on industry-focused projects for three months.
+The DIN Internship program is designed to foster partnerships between industry, DSTG, and universities by placing science and engineering PhD students on industry-focused projects for a period of three months.
 DIN will provide several competitive $20,000 stipends to eligible students.

 Who can participate?

-Australian companies, including small-to-medium enterprises, defence primes, and Defence and Science Technology Group, are eligible to participate in the program.
+Australian companies, including small-to-medium enterprises, defence primes, and the Defence and Science Technology Group or other Government agencies, are eligible to participate in the program.

 To be eligible, a company must:

-• Be based in New South Wales or ACT
+- Be based in New South Wales or the ACT, or have the capability to host the internship remotely

-• Submit a project proposal that is defence-relevant
+- Submit a project proposal that is defence-relevant or aligned with current defence priorities

-• Host, mentor, and develop PhD students during the internship
+Host, mentor, and support the professional development of the PhD student throughout the internship

-• Submit a short report at the end of the internship
+Submit a brief final report outlining the outcomes and impact of the internship

 How to apply?